-Beginning January 1, 2015 all Uphill Travelers at Snow King Mountain Resort are required to display a current Uphill Travel Pass available at no charge at the Summit Lift Ticket Office, or Snow King Mountain Sports during normal business hours (Tuesday to Saturday from 9am-6pm).
+Beginning January 1, 2015 all Uphill Travelers at Snow King Mountain Resort are required to display a current Uphill Travel Pass available at no charge at the Summit Lift Ticket Office, Rafferty Center or Snow King Mountain Sports during normal business hours.
 The pass must be visible to Ski Patrol and displayed in a bright orange pass-carrier anywhere on your person.
-Pass-carriers are available for purchase for $8.75 at both locations.
+Pass-carrier armbands are available for purchase for $8.75 at both locations.
 Please read the Winter Uphill Travel Policy below and pick-up your Uphill Travel Pass prior to accessing the mountain.

 SKMR OPERATING HOURS

-Tuesday – Saturday from 9am-8pm.
-Sunday from 9am-5pm.
+Monday – Friday from 10am-8pm, Saturday from 9am-7pm and Sunday from 9am-4pm.
 Also, whenever the lifts are running for Special Events or Snow Control.

 ASSUMPTION OF RISK AND LIABILITY